shimaore/tough-rate/test/data.coffee.md

               done()

       describe 'The call router', ->
-        it 'should route local numbers directly', (done) -> ready.then ->
+        it 'should route local numbers directly', -> ready.then ->
             provisioning.put _id:'number:1234',inbound_uri:'sip:foo@bar'
-            .catch done
           .then ->
-              router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done}
+            router = new ToughRateRouter logger
+            router.use (require '../middleware/local-number') provisioning
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of
+            router.use (require '../middleware/flatten')()
-              router.route '3213', '1234'
+            router.route call_ '3213', '1234'
-              .then (gws) ->
+          .then (ctx) ->
+            ctx.should.have.property 'res'
+            ctx.res.should.have.property 'gateways'
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 1
             gws.should.have.property 0
             gws[0].should.have.property 'uri', 'sip:foo@bar'
-                done()
-            .catch done

-        it 'should route registrant_host directly (adding default port)', (done) -> ready.then ->
+        it 'should route registrant_host directly (adding default port)', -> ready.then ->
             provisioning.put _id:'number:3213',registrant_host:'foo',registrant_password:'badabing'
-            .catch done
           .then ->
-              router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'registrant'}
+            router = new ToughRateRouter logger
-              router.plugin require '../plugin-registrant'
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'registrant'
+            router.use (require '../middleware/routes-registrant') provisioning
+            router.use (require '../middleware/flatten')()
-              router.route '3213', '331234'
+            router.route call_ '3213', '331234'
-              .then (gws) ->
+          .then (ctx) ->
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 1
             gws.should.have.property 0
             gws[0].should.have.property 'address', 'foo:5070'
+            gws[0].should.have.property 'headers'
-                gws[0].should.have.property 'registrant_password', 'badabing'
+            gws[0].headers.should.have.property 'sip_h_X-CCNQ3-Registrant-Password', 'badabing'
-                done()
-            .catch done

-        it 'should route registrant_host directly (using provided port)', (done) -> ready.then ->
+        it 'should route registrant_host directly (using provided port)', -> ready.then ->
             provisioning.put _id:'number:3243',registrant_host:'foo:5080'
-            .catch done
           .then ->
-              router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'registrant'}
+            router = new ToughRateRouter logger
-              router.plugin require '../plugin-registrant'
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'registrant'
+            router.use (require '../middleware/routes-registrant') provisioning
+            router.use (require '../middleware/flatten')()
-              router.route '3243', '331234'
+            router.route call_ '3243', '331234'
-              .then (gws) ->
+          .then (ctx) ->
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 1
             gws.should.have.property 0
             gws[0].should.have.property 'address', 'foo:5080'
-                done()
-            .catch done

-        it 'should route registrant_host directly (using array)', (done) -> ready.then ->
+        it 'should route registrant_host directly (using array)', -> ready.then ->
             provisioning.put _id:'number:3253',registrant_host:['foo:5080']
-            .catch done
           .then ->
-              router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'registrant'}
+            router = new ToughRateRouter logger
-              router.plugin require '../plugin-registrant'
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'registrant'
+            router.use (require '../middleware/routes-registrant') provisioning
+            router.use (require '../middleware/flatten')()
-              router.route '3253', '331234'
+            router.route call_ '3253', '331234'
-              .then (gws) ->
+          .then (ctx) ->
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 1
             gws.should.have.property 0
             gws[0].should.have.property 'address', 'foo:5080'
-                done()
-            .catch done

-        it 'should route numbers using routes', (done) -> ready.then ->
+        it 'should route numbers using routes', -> ready.then ->
-            router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'default'}
+            router = new ToughRateRouter logger
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'default'
+            router.use (require '../middleware/routes-gwid') gm
+            router.use (require '../middleware/routes-carrierid') gm
+            router.use (require '../middleware/flatten')()
-            router.route '336718', '331234'
+            router.route call_ '336718', '331234'
-            .then (gws) ->
+          .then (ctx) ->
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 2
             gws.should.have.property 0
             gws[0].should.have.property 'gwid', 'gw3'
             gws.should.have.property 1
             gws[1].should.have.property 'gwid', 'backup'
-              done()
-            .catch done

         it 'should report an error when no route is found', (done) -> ready.then ->
             respond = (v) ->
               v.should.equal '485'

-            router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond, outbound_route:'default'}
+            router = new ToughRateRouter logger
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'default'
+            router.use (require '../middleware/routes-gwid') gm
+            router.use (require '../middleware/routes-carrierid') gm
+            router.use (require '../middleware/flatten')()
-            router.route '336718', '347766'
+            router.route call_ '336718', '347766'
           .catch (exception)->
             console.dir exception
             done()
           null

-        it 'should route emergency numbers', (done) -> ready.then ->
+        it 'should route emergency numbers', ->
+          ready.then ->
-            router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'default'}
+            router = new ToughRateRouter logger
+            router.use (require '../middleware/ruleset') provisioning, ruleset_of, 'default'
+            router.use (require '../middleware/emergency') provisioning
+            router.use (require '../middleware/routes-gwid') gm
+            router.use (require '../middleware/routes-carrierid') gm
+            router.use (require '../middleware/flatten')()
-            router.route '336718', '330112', 'brest'
+            router.route call_ '336718', '330112', 'brest'
-            .then (gws) ->
+          .then (ctx) ->
+            ctx.res.should.have.property 'destination', '33156'
+            gws = ctx.res.gateways
             gws.should.be.an.instanceOf Array
             gws.should.have.length 2
             gws.should.have.property 0
-              gws[0].should.have.property 'final_destination', '33156'
             gws[0].should.have.property 'gwid', 'gw3'
             gws.should.have.property 1
-              gws[1].should.have.property 'final_destination', '33156'
             gws[1].should.have.property 'gwid', 'backup'
-              done()
-            .catch done

       describe 'The call handler', ->